EGA-archive/LocalEGA/terraform/README.md

 	# ...and cue music
 	terraform apply

-If it fails, it might be a good idea to bring them up little at a time:
+If it fails, it might be a good idea to bring them up little at a time.

-	# Network first
+So... network first:

 	terraform apply -target=module.network

-	# Database, Message Borker and Logger
+...database, Message Borker and Logger:

 	terraform apply -target=module.db -target=module.mq -target=module.monitors

-	# Connecting to CentralEGA
+...connecting to CentralEGA:

 	terraform apply -target=module.connectors

-	# The rest
-	terraform apply -target=module.frontend
-	terraform apply -target=module.inbox
-	terraform apply -target=module.vault
+...and the rest:

-	terraform apply -target=module.workers
+	terraform apply

 ## Stopping